 In writing a series, an author has the opportunity to create more in-depth plots and to deepen your relationship with the main characters.
 Readers have an opportunity to connect more with the character’s personality, which will also encourage them to read more.
 Coming to the end of a book where you dearly love the characters is hard because you’re not ready to part ways.

-Reading a series of books allows you to create an enhanced mental picture of the story.
+Reading a series of books allows a child to create an enhanced mental picture of the story.
 In the start of a story you are introduced to the characters, the setting, and the major problem.
-Once this knowledge becomes foundational, a reader can picture the events more clearly.
+Once this information becomes foundational, a reader can picture the events more clearly.
 Each consecutive book builds on this background knowledge and helps kids to understand the preceding events.

 Take Harry Potter for example.
 We are introduced to these beloved characters at the start of the story, as well as their enemies.
 Once we learn their traits, the setting of his aunt and uncle’s home, as well as Hogwarts, it is easier to focus on the continued battle against Voldemort which takes place throughout the series.